liorosen/RankingBooks/README.md

 RankingBooks is a Flask-based web application designed for managing and ranking a collection of books.
 Users can add, edit, or delete book entries and update their rankings through an intuitive and interactive interface.

 ## **Features**
-Home Page: Displays all books with their titles, authors, and rankings.
+Home Page: Displays all books with their titles, authors, and rankings.<br>
-Add Book: Allows users to add new books by specifying the title, author, and ranking.
+Add Book: Allows users to add new books by specifying the title, author, and ranking.<br>
-Edit Book Ranking: Users can update the ranking of an existing book.
+Edit Book Ranking: Users can update the ranking of an existing book.<br>
-Delete Book: Provides an option to remove a book from the list.
+Delete Book: Provides an option to remove a book from the list.<br>

 ## **Technologies Used**
-Python (Flask): Backend framework for managing routing and server-side logic.
+Python (Flask): Backend framework for managing routing and server-side logic.<br>
-HTML: For the structure of web pages.
+HTML: For the structure of web pages.<br>
-Jinja2: Template engine for rendering dynamic content.
+Jinja2: Template engine for rendering dynamic content.<br>
-CSS: For styling the application interface.
+CSS: For styling the application interface.<br>
-How to Run the Application
-Clone the Repository:

 ## **File Structure**
-app.py: Main Flask application file. templates/: Contains HTML templates: index.html: Displays the list of books. add.html: Form for adding new books. edit_ranking.html: Form for editing book rankings.
+app.py: Main Flask application file.<br>
+templates/: Contains HTML templates.<br>
+index.html: Displays the list of books.<br>
+add.html: Form for adding new books.<br>
+edit_ranking.html: Form for editing book rankings.<br>

 ## **Features in Detail**
 Dynamic Routing:

-/: Displays the list of books.
+/: Displays the list of books.<br>
-/add: Provides a form to add new books.
+/add: Provides a form to add new books.<br>
-/edit/<id>: Enables editing of book rankings.
+/edit/<id>: Enables editing of book rankings.<br>
-/delete/<id>: Deletes a book by its ID.
+/delete/<id>: Deletes a book by its ID.<br>

 Interactive Forms:
-Input forms are implemented using HTML and Flask request handling for user-friendly interactions.
+Input forms are implemented using HTML and Flask request handling for user-friendly interactions.<br>

 Data Management:
 Simulated data is stored in a Python list for simplicity.
-For production, this can be replaced with a database (e.g., SQLite, PostgreSQL).
+For production, this can be replaced with a database (e.g., SQLite, PostgreSQL).<br>

 ## **Advanced Programming Features**
-RESTful Routes: Implements clear and concise URL patterns for CRUD operations.
+RESTful Routes: Implements clear and concise URL patterns for CRUD operations.<br>
-Template Inheritance: Ensures modular and reusable HTML components with Jinja2.
+Template Inheritance: Ensures modular and reusable HTML components with Jinja2.<br>
-Dynamic Content Rendering: Leverages Flask and Jinja2 for rendering dynamic book details.
+Dynamic Content Rendering: Leverages Flask and Jinja2 for rendering dynamic book details.<br>
-Global Data Management: Uses a Python list to simulate a database for seamless demonstration.
+Global Data Management: Uses a Python list to simulate a database for seamless demonstration.<br>

 ## **Future Enhancements**
-Integrate a database for persistent storage.
+Integrate a database for persistent storage.<br>
-Add authentication to manage user-specific book lists.
+Add authentication to manage user-specific book lists.<br>
-Enable sorting and filtering of books by ranking or author.
+Enable sorting and filtering of books by ranking or author.<br>
-Enhance UI/UX with Bootstrap or similar frameworks.
+Enhance UI/UX with Bootstrap or similar frameworks.<br>